jupyter/declarativewidgets/README.md

 ## Try It

-We're running a tmpnb instance at [http://jupyter.cloudet.xyz](http://jupyter.cloudet.xyz) with a snapshot of this project (and other related incubator projects) pre-installed.
+We're running a tmpnb instance at [http://jupyter.cloudet.xyz](http://jupyter.cloudet.xyz) with a snapshot of this project (and other related projects) pre-installed.

 ## Install It